 As we mentioned, it’s possible to create a financial plan for any area of your finances.
 But a comprehensive financial plan should touch on each part of your finances, and therefore requires quite a few components.

-Another important component of a comprehensive financial plan is a debt management plan.
+Another important component of a holistic financial plan is a debt management plan.
 Data from 2020 shows the average American has more than $92,000 of debt made up of credit cards, student loans, mortgages, auto loans, and more.

 Insurance isn’t exactly an exciting topic to talk about, but it’s one of the most important components of your comprehensive financial plan.
 After all, it’s the part of your plan that protects the money you work so hard to earn and manage.

-Depending on your situation, there are a variety of types of insurance that you might have.
+Depending on your financial situation, there are a variety of types of insurance that you might have.
 Here are a few policies you may need:

 - Auto insurance to protect you in case your car is damaged and to cover your liabilities if you cause an accident.